An Introduction to Pulsed GMAW

 - Improved control over arc starts and stops helps reduce weld defects and improve appearance.
 When the welding operator initiates the arc, the process delivers higher energy, which offers good fusion.
 It then reduces the amount of energy going into the weld to prevent burn-through and provide greater control over the weld bead appearance.
 When stopping the arc, a pulsed GMAW process with a crater function is ideal, as it allows the operator to ramp down to a cooler welding parameter to fill in the crater at the end.
 This helps eliminate the potential for termination cracking that can easily occur when welding materials such as aluminum.

 - Faster wire feed and travel speeds can occur in many applications with pulsed GMAW.
 This helps increase productivity while simultaneously reducing heat input, to decrease residual stress and reduce the opportunity for distortion or burn-through.
 Consider stainless steel.
-This material cannot handle too much heat or the welding operator may burn the chromium and nickel out of the base material.
-As a result, the weld metal and surrounding joint turn into mild steel, which lacks corrosion resistance and toughness.
+This material cannot handle too much heat or the welding operator may promote a phenomenon known as sensitization, which can result in the loss of corrosion resistance.
 Pulsed GMAW is a good solution for welding this material and avoiding such pitfalls.

 - Prevent over-welding and poor fusion.
 Some pulsed GMAW power sources allow welding operators to adjust the width of the arc cone, which helps them tailor the bead profile to the application.
 Wider beads help improve tie-in on both sides of a joint, while narrower beads provide good fusion at the joint’s root.